slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.

-> *'Never outshine the master.'<br>
+> *'Never outshine the master.'
-'Know who you’re dealing with: do not offend the wrong person.'<br>
+'Know who you’re dealing with: do not offend the wrong person.'
 'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

 > *'Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren't random or stupid.'*